Call Us: 206-301-0600

 Insurance card - we will make a copy

-Co-pay (if needed) – you may pay with check, cash or HSA/FSA cards only.
-(We cannot accept other credit or debit cards)
+Co-pay (if needed) – you may pay with check, cash, HSA/FSA cards or standard CC.

 Returning Patients: We welcome our return patients.
-If it has been more than three months since your last appointment you will need to complete our patient forms.
+If it has been more than three months since your last appointment you will need to complete our the medical history form via the Patient Portal.
+Look for an email with the link to the Portal.

 What to Expect at Your First Visit: